 How to Choose the Right Music for your Video

-Choosing the right music will always come down to personal choice and what you want your video to relay to its viewers, however there are some simple guidelines that you can follow to keep yourself on track:
+Choosing the right music will always come down to personal choice and what you want your video to relay to its viewers, however, there are some simple guidelines that you can follow to keep yourself on track:

 - The mood of your music should match the mood of your video, pick the appropriate style and genre – Sorry but drum and bass is not ideal for a slow love scene!

-So those are the basic rules to follow when picking music for video production and remember, regardless of wether you are using commissioned music or stock tracks, make sure your license allows for commercial use and editing rights!
+So those are the basic rules to follow when picking music for video production and remember, regardless of whether you are using commissioned music or stock tracks, make sure your license allows for commercial use and editing rights!

 So What Can I Do With My New Stock Music?

-The most common license that comes with Stock Music via Shutterstock and the majority of other Stock Music sites is the Royalty Free License and this allows for global unlimited use for single projects, meaning that you could download a track and cut it up for use as an intro to your youtube channel and you would only have to pay the one time fee of $49 for the license to use the track.
+The most common license that comes with Stock Music via Shutterstock and the majority of other Stock Music sites is the Royalty-Free License and this allows for global unlimited use for single projects, meaning that you could download a track and cut it up for use as an intro to your YouTube channel, and you would only have to pay the one-time fee of $49 for the license to use the track.

 What About Formats?
 Can I Use What I'm Given?

-The library that Shutterstock Music offers is huge ensuring that you will find whatever it is that you need for your current project and with all of the music sorted into genres and tagged relevantly, searching through it is as easy as typing in a few keywords and hitting enter, you can also stream and download watermarked samples of the tracks to test out prior to purchase making for an extremely simple yet very friendly way to download Stock Tracks.
+The library that Shutterstock Music offers is huge ensuring that you will find whatever it is that you need for your current project and with all the music sorted into genres and tagged relevantly, searching through it is as easy as typing in a few keywords and hitting enter, you can also stream and download watermarked samples of the tracks to test out prior to purchase making for an extremely simple yet very friendly way to download Stock Tracks.

 Use Stock Music and Take your Production to the Next Level

-So as you can see, actually obtaining awesome tracks for your video production is a simple and pain free process that can not only boost your videos popularity but also its worth.
+So as you can see, actually obtaining awesome tracks for your video production is a simple and pain-free process that can not only boost your video's popularity, but also its worth.
 You might be wondering what to do with your newly downloaded stock music, why not check out our How To Edit Audio For Video article for a complete walkthrough of how to prepare your audio.

-So, ready to get going? check out Shutterstock Music for some great tracks to get you started!
+So, ready to get going?
+Check out Shutterstock Music for some great tracks to get you started!